The Poppa Guttmann Recognition and Celebration Project

 The Riders

-James Humphreys: the trip is the brainchild of this 69-year old Scottish engineer and management consultant.
+James Humphreys: the trip was the brainchild of this 69-year old Scottish engineer and management consultant.
 Jim is a keen motorcyclist and the idea of riding from Scotland to Russia and back holds particular appeal, since Scotland and Russia share the same Patron Saint (St. Andrew).
 James has 20+ years' experience lecturing on Business Management and Marketing to Degree and Post Graduate Students.
 During his business career, he acquired a great deal of international experience, living and working in Zambia, Malaysia and Singapore.
 His involvement with the Poppa Guttmann Trust comes as a result of his friendship with Philip Lewis, a Trustee.

 John Rynne: after 30 years' varied service with the Metropolitan Police, John decided to do a bit of travelling.
 He bought a couple of round-the-world tickets for himself and Brigid, and rented out their London home.
 A relative newcomer to biking, John had only ridden about 300 miles when he arrived in Boston on the first leg of their trip.
 When they left, 3 months later, there were 15,000 miles on the odometer.
 The kindness and hospitality that John and Brigid encountered during that trip, forever altered their own attitudes towards other people.
 John returned to work for the Met until he and Brigid retired to France in 2007.
 John is an Open University Graduate.